SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                     }
                 }
             }
         }
+        player-block-tracker {
+            # Block IDs that will be blacklisted for player block placement tracking.
+            block-blacklist=[]
+            # If 'true', adds player tracking support for block positions.
+            # Note: This should only be disabled if you do not care who caused a block to change.
+            enabled=true
+        }
         # Used to control spawn limits around players.
         # Note: The radius uses the lower value of mob spawn range and server's view distance.